IT21175466/My-Doctor/README.md

 ### Step 3: Install Dependencies
 Use 'flutter pub get'

+### Step 4: Run the Flutter App
+Connect an emulator or a physical device.
+(Android or IOS).
+Functions are not working yet.
+Because we need to verify SHA-1 Key.

-### Step 4: Verify or Update the SHA-1 Key in Firebase
+### Step 5: Verify or Update the SHA-1 Key in Firebase
 To get the SHA-1 certificate, run the following command:

 #### For windows